 If you're invited for a blood test or blood pressure check, your team might want you to do a urine test at the same time to check that your kidneys are working properly.
 If you're not sure when you last had this test, ask your team about how soon you might need to have this done again.

 As with other routine diabetes care, foot services may be prioritising those at most risk.
 So if you don’t have any current problems with your feet, you may be waiting a little longer.
 However, it’s important your diabetes team let you know when to expect a check.

-It’s never been more important to check your feet and legs – here we show you how to do it and what to look for.
-If you spot something new you're concerned about, like a cut or blister on your foot, call your GP practice and explain your situation.
+It’s never been more important to check your feet and legs everyday – here we show you how to do it and what to look for.
+If you spot something new you're concerned about, like a cut or blister on your foot, call your GP practice and explain your situation - don't delay.
 If you can't get through, call 111 for advice.

 Eye screening has been restarted in some areas, but will have reduced capacity to ensure it is delivered safely.
 This means that appointments will be prioritised to those most at risk of experiencing sight loss, including: